 If you think Ptuj had a rough history, you are wrong.
 Initially, settlers converged on Ptuj in the Stone Age.
 This small city has become the oldest and most historically prominent in Slovenia.
 There is nothing much left from the ancient history of Ptuj.
 The town has the charm of red-roofed natural surroundings and Medieval hub.

-Want to get the most of hills?
+Want to get the most of the hills?
 Logar Valley is a much pleasant and less touristic city.
-It is located near Austria border in the North.
+It is located near the Austria border in the North.
 You will be blown away by the shades of green and the mountain once again.
 You can also drive around the town and explore the lovely farms.

 It is the most popular valley in the area.
 It is flat and wide at the bottom, and it ends at the wall of mountains.
 So, it becomes very photogenic.
-You can stop by the charming Kamnik town and explore the ruins of old castle en route to Logar Valley.
+You can stop by the charming Kamnik town and explore the ruins of the old castle en route to Logar Valley.

 Vintgar Gorge has allured the visitors for more than a century.
 It just takes a look to keep you thrilled.
 Located only 3.5km outside of Bled, the beautiful Vintgar Gorge gives you yet another reason to hike in Slovenia and makes it one of the most exotic natural landmarks in Europe.

 Here, you can stroll along the rocky terrains to spend your day trip along with the galleries and across the wooden bridges along the Radovna River.
 The path extends through the stretch of 1.6km, and it leads to the Vintgar Gorge.